Find the Best Tankless Water Heater Repair Services in UK

 Temperature Controller

 The temperature controller allows you to set and adjust the desired hot water temperature.
-It can be digital or analog.
+Malfunctions in the controller can lead to incorrect temperatures, inconsistent heating, or the unit failing to start.

 Pressure Relief Valve